privacytools/privacytools.io/.github/CONTRIBUTING.md

 - Prioritize Products without Vendor Lock-in (decentralized/self-hostable).

 There can be exceptions if no software is available that meet the criteria.

-NOte: This criteria applies to all of privacytools.io
+Note: This criteria applies to all of privacytools.io
 ### Proividers
 - Prioritize Products by privacy respecting nationality.